Prep4University Preparatory Course

 Corporate governance in different regions

-Financial measurement of corporate strategies: the principles
+Financial measurement of corporate strategies and competitive advantage: the principles

-Defining a sustainable supply chain
+Defining the state of a sustainable supply chain based on actual trends

 Corporate strategy evaluation and development of strategic options